Thomas Hollyman: Education and early career

-The son of a Presbyterian pastor, Hollyman was born in Denver, Colorado on December 7, 1919.
-In 1919, the family moved to Warrensburg, Missouri, where his father became a church.
+The son of a Presbyterian pastor, Hollyman was born in Denver, Colorado, on December 7, 1919.
+In 1919, the family moved to Warrensburg, Missouri, where his father became a church [sic].
 In the sixth grade, Hollyman published a school paper.
 Hollyman later said that he "always wanted to be journalist".
 When he was older, Hollyman did typesetting at the Standard Herald newspaper in Warrensburg in exchange for lessons in news-writing.
-His school activities including being a bandmaster and a member of a novelty music show.
+His school activities included being a bandmaster and a member of a novelty music show.

 As a high school senior, he worked his way to the United Kingdom on a German steamship, playing in a five-piece jazz band.
 Once in the UK, Hollyman bicycled from London to Edinburgh and back.

 While attending college at Central Missouri State University, Hollyman freelanced for The Daily Star-Journal and the St. Louis Post Dispatch, working with a Speed Graphic camera.
-On one job the Kansas City Journal sent him to photograph a married brother and sister.
+On one job, the Kansas City Journal sent him to photograph a married brother and sister.
 The young couple, separated at birth, did not realize that they were siblings until after their marriage.
 The photo of the young woman weeping in her doorway was Hollyman's first published photograph.
 He later remarked that the photo, "smeared over the front page of the Journal, syndicated nationally and ending up in Life Magazine, made me wince at my shameful effort even though it launched my career."

 Hollyman graduated from Central Missouri in 1940 with a degree in English, economics and social studies.
 He obtained his master's degree in photojournalism from the University of Missouri, one of the first two graduates in that field.

 Hollyman's first job was with the Chicago bureau of ACME Newspictures, the forerunner of the wire service photography division of the Associated Press.
 He later became a staff photographer for the St. Louis Post Dispatch, where he worked until World War II.